absolutegravitas/thankly-cms/README.md

 - Perks
 - Featured FAQs

-Cards Page (aka Products Page)
+For Business
-- Hero
+x- Hero
-- As Seen On
+x- As Seen on Business
-- Cards Product Cards --> send card, send multiple cards
+- Used by Brand Proof
+x- How it Works
+- Pricing (annual subscription or one off) x- Featured FAQs

 Create Your Thankly Page